Account Header.Menu

 Top 4 Tobacco Snus Brands

-Based on data from one of the most popular retailers of Swedish snus in Sweden, Nettotobak, the top 4 Swedish snus brands are:
+Based on data from one of the most popular retailers of Swedish and Scandinavian snus in Sweden, Nettotobak, the top 4 Swedish snus brands are:

-1. 1.
-Ettan.
-Ettan has been produced for hundreds of years and remains the most popular snus in Sweden.
-Around 1/5 of the snus sold in Sweden is Ettan.
+• Ettan - Ettan has been produced for hundreds of years and remains the most popular snus in Sweden.
+Most Scandinavian snus sold in Sweden are Ettan (1/5th in fact).

-3. 3.
-Göteborgs Rape.
-This brand has been sold in Sweden since 1919, and is a classic snus infused with juniper berries for a lightly sweet tobacco pouch experience.
+• Göteborgs Rape - This brand has been sold in Sweden since 1919 and is a classic snus infused with juniper berries for a lightly sweet tobacco pouch experience.

 Want to learn more about Swedish snus brands?
 Check out the full list of all Swedish snus brands.